• Guidance on how to view online applications (Pdf)

 Disclaimer and Terms and Conditions of use of online information

-Please be aware that despite our efforts to ensure the accuracy of the information, it may not be totally accurate, due to the way the data is collated.
+Despite our efforts to ensure the accuracy of the information, it may not be totally accurate, due to the way the data is collated.

-**Please note that planning information contained within the website cannot be used for carrying out a formal 'Local Land Charges Search'.
+Planning information contained within the website cannot be used for carrying out a formal 'Local Land Charges Search'.
 It also cannot be relied upon to constitute a full planning history for a site.
 No responsibility will be taken for any errors or omissions in planning information obtained and no liability is accepted for loss or damage arising from use of planning information obtained from this website whether foreseeable or otherwise.

 Planning application information submitted is protected by the Copyright Designs and Patents Act 1988 (Section 47).
 Downloaded and/or printed material may only be used for consultation purposes; to compare current applications with previous schemes and to check whether developments have been completed in accordance with approved plans.
 Further copies must not be made without prior permission of the copyright owner.
 Specific restrictions apply to Ordnance Survey plans which are Crown copyrighted.
 Please note that activities that breach intellectual property rights are serious offences with established civil and criminal penalties including imprisonment.

-CAUTION: Printed copies and uncontrolled electronic copies of any documents may not be the latest version.
+Printed copies and uncontrolled electronic copies of any documents may not be the latest version.

 The addresses in our database are from the Local Land & Property Gazetteer which conforms to British Standard BS7666 and may differ from a postal address.
 It is the responsibility of the owner to inform the council's street naming and numbering service about any change to the address of a property.